A mobile-first online booking experience tailored for convenience and ease of use

 Persona

-I created the primary persona, Katie Caldwell, to better identify with the target user in this case.
+I created the primary persona, Katie Caldwell, to better identify with the target user.

 Empathy map